Skyvern-AI/skyvern/README.md

 Please have a look at our [contribution guide](CONTRIBUTING.md) and ["Help Wanted" issues](https://github.com/skyvern-ai/skyvern/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) to get started!

-If you want to chat with the skyvern repository to get a high level overview of how it is structured, how to build off it, and how to resolve usage questions, check out [Sage](https://sage.storia.ai).
+If you want to chat with the skyvern repository to get a high level overview of how it is structured, how to build off it, and how to resolve usage questions, check out [Code Sage](https://storia.ai?utm_source=github&utm_medium=referral&utm_campaign=skyvern-readme).

 # Telemetry